Tancrède Lepoint

 he/him

-applied scientist at AWS
+principal applied scientist at AWS Security

-director (2018-2023)
+director (2018-2024)

 of the IACR